Power Grid to acquire Jaiprakash Power's 74% stake in transmission JV

-New Delhi, March 22 (IANS) Transmission utility Power Grid Corporation of India Ltd (Powergrid) is set to acquire 74 per cent stake in Jaypee Powergrid Ltd-JV (JPL) for an undisclosed amount.
+New Delhi: Transmission utility Power Grid Corporation of India Ltd (Powergrid) is set to acquire 74 per cent stake in Jaypee Powergrid Ltd-JV (JPL) for an undisclosed amount.

 The company on Monday signed a share purchase agreement with Jaiprakash Power Ventures Ltd (JPVL) that will allow it to take full control of the joint venture.
 Post acquisition, JPL will become a wholly-owned subsidiary of Powergrid.